-- public VisibleAgent[] getVisAgents() Returns an array which contains the id and location information for each agent.
-See the VisibleAgent class for details on how to access this information. - public VisiblePackage[] getVisPackages() Returns an array which contains the id, current location, delivery destination, and status (is it held by an agent or not) for each remaining package.
+- public VisibleAgent[] getVisAgents() Returns an array which contains the id and location information for each agent in sight range.
+See the VisibleAgent class for details on how to access this information. - public VisiblePackage[] getVisPackages() Returns an array which contains the id, current location, delivery destination, and status (is it held by an agent or not) for each package in sight range.
 See the VisiblePackage class for details on how to access this information. - public String[] getMessages() Returns an array of messages broadcast by the agents since the perceiving agent's last turn.
-It is up to you to decide the format and content of the message. - public boolean feelBump() Returns true if the agent (or the package it was carrying) bumped into something on the last turn.
+Thus, every agent gets exactly one opportunity to hear everything that was said.
+This array only has as many elements as messages sent; if no agent sends a message, then the array will have length 0.
+It is up to you to decide the format and content of any messages sent. - public boolean feelBump() Returns true if the agent (or the package it was carrying) bumped into something on the last turn.
+The agent does not feel a bump if another agent bumps into it.